 - 1 teaspoon pure vanilla extract

 - 2 cups powdered sugar

-- Add oats to a food processor and pulse until partially ground.
-In a mixing bowl, mix together oats, flour, whole wheat flour, baking powder, baking soda, salt, cinnamon and nutmeg until well combined.
+- In a mixing bowl, mix together oats, flour, whole wheat flour, baking powder, baking soda, salt, cinnamon and nutmeg until combined.

 - Using a stand mixer and paddle attachment or electric mixer, whip butter, granulated sugar, and brown sugar until pale and fluffy (about 3 minutes).
 Add eggs one at a time; mix until incorporated, add vanilla.

 - Add the dry ingredients and mix until just combined.
 Cover and refrigerate dough for at least 3 hours or up to 24 hours.

 - When ready to bake, preheat oven to 350°F. Line a baking sheet with parchment paper, if desired.

 - Scoop dough by heaping tablespoons and roll (roughly) into a ball.
 Place on baking sheet and bake for 12 to 13 minutes.
 Cookies will not be browned.
 If you prefer a crisper cookie, bake 1 to 2 minutes longer.

 - Cool on baking sheet for a few minutes before moving to a wire rack to cool completely.